 That’s why, when people call for help, here’s the first thing I ask:

-(And no, having two 45-hour “comprehensive” courses would not be the same thing.)
+(And no, having two 45-hour “comprehensive” courses and a communications course would not be the same thing.)

 With a few rare exceptions, almost all tell me, “No.”